Research

-Medical Geographies of Colonial Assam [I’m reading a wide range of materials—reports by British medical officers, articles of various types in Assamese magazines and periodicals, works of fiction dealing with medicine and health in the region—to gain a better understanding of the intersection of health and medicine in this part of India, where I was born and where I lived for about three decades of my life.]
+This broad track concerns itself with a wide range of materials—reports by British medical officers, articles of various types in Assamese magazines and periodicals, works of fiction dealing with medicine and health in the region—to gain a better understanding of the intersection of health and medicine in this part of India, where I was born and where I lived for decades.

 “Storying Worlds of Radical Alterity: The Self and the Other in the Fiction of Life Extension.”
 Stanford-Berkeley English Graduate Conference, Stanford University.
 April 22-23, 2023.
 [Presented virtually]